juangallostra/2048/README.md

 # 2048
-A 2048 game clone with Python and pygame
+A 2048 game clone developed with Python and Pygame

 ## Screenshots